-The Authority's 2019 total net position improved 11% as compared to 2018.
-2019 was the fifth consecutive year since 2007 that both of the Authority's funds generated income from operations in the same year.
-The General Fund had net income of \$218,081 while the TDF fund generated net income of \$137,700.
-The main reason for being able to achieve these numbers is because over the 5 years our tax collections have gone up approximately 11% while our operating expenses and our budgets have remained stable.
-If a similar trend continues in 2020 we believe that in order to stay competitive in the marketplace and maintain one of the Authority's main objectives' which is growing the number of visitors to the Wildwoods we will need to consider increasing and expanding our destination advertising campaigns.
+The Authority's 2020 total net position improved 24% as compared to 2019.
+2020 was the sixth consecutive year since 2007 that both of the Authority's funds generated income from operations in the same year.
+The General Fund had net income of \$606,832 while the TDF fund generated net income of \$207,052.
+The main reason for being able to achieve these numbers is because over the 6 years our tax collections have gone up approximately 11% while our operating expenses and our budgets have remained stable.
+Tax collections did decrease in 2020 by 28% however, this did not hurt us too badly because we cut our advertising budget by over 40% in wake of the Covid-19 pandemic.
+If a similar tax trend continues in 2021 we believe that in order to stay competitive in the marketplace and maintain one of the Authority's main objectives' which is growing the number of visitors to the Wildwoods we will need to consider increasing and expanding our destination advertising campaigns.
 On the TDF side the Authority will continue to look at events that can help promote the image of the Wildwoods while attracting visitors and appealing to different demographics.